rajin-khan/EcoSphere/src/content/blog/bioacoustics-symphony.md

 ---
-title: "The Silent Symphony: How Bioacoustics Unlocks Nature's Secrets"
+title: "The Silent Symphony: How Bioacoustics Unlocks Nature's Best Secret"
 description: "From the deep ocean to dense rainforests, scientists are listening to the Earth's hidden conversations, revealing the health of our ecosystems one sound at a time."
 pubDate: "Jul 26, 2025"
 heroImage: "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/Altja_j%C3%B5gi_Lahemaal.jpg/1200px-Altja_j%C3%B5gi_Lahemaal.jpg"